 Once games are live, the view will change to this:

 Post game changes once again, graying out the losing tile and displaying the winning teams logo in the previously blank tile.

-The data is pulled from the API once a week (currently set to Tuesday to get current week’s schedule) and at the next game time which the piston calculates.
-The piston can be manually executed/tested at any time to update data.
+The data is pulled from the API once a day (currently set to 0600) and at the next game time which the piston calculates.
+The piston can be also manually executed (by hitting test) at any time to update data.
 Due to the large amount of data and processing, the initial piston was split.
-Piston A is only for data gathering/processing (19 chunks).
+Piston A is only for data gathering/processing (18 chunks).
 Piston A executes and sends the formatted data attached as arguments to Piston B. Piston B is only executed by executing Piston A. Piston A is also designed to repeat execution every 5 minutes if any game is currently live.

 Edit: Piston A was updated to correct the date time calculation formula, thanks @SergL for pointing out the issue.
 Not sure if I mentioned before, but all calculated dates should be relative to your local time.
 The formula will also inherently adjust for day light savings.

-Additionally, I updated a check to see if the time if scheduled time is real or the arbitrary 0400 UTC.
-Real times will display, 0400 UTC will be hidden.
-My initial piston was checking for my 12:00am local time which obviously doesn’t work for everyone.
+Additionally, I added a check to see if the scheduled time is real or the arbitrary 0400 UTC.
+Real times will display, arbitrary will display as TBD.